Illinois’ interchange fee law sets a dangerous precedent

 A Regulatory ‘Brezhnev Doctrine’ looms over payments regulation

-In the January 11, 2024 American Banker in “A regulatory ‘Brezhnev Doctrine’ looms over payments regulation” (behind a paywall) I discuss the worldwide regulatory assault on payments industry fees.
+In the January 11, 2024 American Banker in “A regulatory ‘Brezhnev Doctrine’ looms over payments regulation” I discuss the worldwide regulatory assault on payments industry fees.
 Governments, by law and regulatory fiat, are imposing price controls on payment networks, treating them as public utilities.
 The payments industry has bent the knee.

 The payments industry should change tack and work vigorously to change the political climate, so it becomes unprofitable for politicians and regulators to impose more restrictive value-destroying regulation and profitable to start rolling back extant price controls.